craig-davis/craig-davis.github.io/_posts/2019-03-11-Jeep-XJ-62mm-Throttle-Body-Upgrade.markdown

 ![Plugged MAP sensor](/img/posts/xj-throttle-body/plugged-idle-control.jpg)

 When I received the new throttle body some of the media blasting material was clogging the MAP sensor tube.
-This was easily cleaned out with a small drill bit and I ran a little rubbing alcohol through the tube to make sure it was clear.
+This was easily cleaned out with a small pick and I ran a little rubbing alcohol through the tube to make sure it was clear.

 ![Cleaning a bit more](/img/posts/xj-throttle-body/throttle-body-cleaning.jpg) I also disassembled the IAC housing and did a little more cleaning.
 The rest of the throttle body was beautiful, but the IAC housing had some flaky soot that I wanted to remove before installation.
 This probably wasn't required, but this Jeep is a hobby and listening to NPR and cleaning parts is a lovely way to spend early weekend mornings.